<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 5 common capillary puncture blood collection sites

-take a capillary blood sample from ear lobeEar lobe - The ear lobe has been used for capillary blood sampling, but is no longer recommended.
-Studies have shown that the blood flow in the ear lobe is less than that in either the finger tip or the heel.
+take a capillary blood sample from ear lobeEar lobe - The ear lobe has been used for capillary blood sampling but is no longer recommended.
+Studies have shown that the blood flow in the ear lobe is less than that in either the fingertip or the heel.
 The ear lobe can still be used if no other site is available.

-In some territories our devices are supplied for therapeutic or IVD use Outside of those territories our devices are supplied for research use only
+Learn how others apply microsampling to advance research and healthcare in a range of industriesIn some territories our devices are supplied for therapeutic or IVD use Outside of those territories our devices are supplied for research use only

-Comments (1)
+Comments (4)

 Receive Blog Notifications